CausticLab/hass-configurator-docker/README.md

       - "./data/configurator-config:/config"
       - "./data/config:/hass-config"
 ```
+Please remember to change the tag to your architecture

+#### Configuration
 Be sure to map the config folder of your homeassistant instance to the configurator container and set the `basepath` in your configuration.
 The configuration needs to be mapped to `/config` and needs to be named `settings.conf`.

-Please remember to change the tag to your architecture
+As with Verion 0.3.3 it is also possible to use environment vars to set configurations but you will still need your hass-config folder mapped into the container.

 #### GIT Integration